Kinsman’s Shaker Cabinets: A Perfect Fit for Homes of All Styles

 The bold navy Oxford is a welcome new member of the Somersby family.
 There has been a strong focus on blue tones since Pantone announced Classic Blue as their Colour of The Year for 2020- describing it as “instilling calm, confidence and connection”.
-Whilst similar to Classic Blue, Kinsman’s Oxford is a deeper and more sophisticated navy blue- perfect for Australian kitchens.
+Whilst similar to Classic Blue, Kinsman’s Somersby Oxford is a deeper and more sophisticated navy blue- perfect for Australian kitchens.

 Up the luxe factor with thoughtful pairings of benchtops and hardware with your cabinetry.
 Gold or brass-look handles and accessories such as sinks and taps are perfect for this look- we love the Matt Brass Rounded handles and our Tall Brass Taps.
 A classic marble-look benchtop such as Caesarstone’s Statuario Maximus adds further to this luxurious palette.
 Alternatively tops in our timber-look and feel laminates such as Natural Halifax Oak are a perfect choice if you wish to create a distinctive and glamorous country-style kitchen.

 Need more shaker-style kitchen inspiration?
 Check out some of our favourite examples of Shaker style kitchens and laundries using white, black and grey Kinsman Somersby cabinets below.

 Ready to start your kitchen transformation journey today?
-Make the most of our current offer and enjoy $1,500 off Designer Range Kitchen Cabinetry when you create and purchase your very own Shaker-style Kinsman Kitchen.
+Make the most of the Kinsman Kitchen offer when you create and purchase your very own Shaker-style Kinsman Kitchen.
 Simply book a free design appointment HERE.